 - Some people enjoy having the TV on for some background noise when working at home.
 If this sounds familiar, then try to leave the TV on a channel that doesn’t really interest you, so that it’s unlikely to capture your attention and throw you off track.

 - Establish boundaries with family members, so that they know when not to disturb you.

-- Consider downloading smartphone apps like Moment (completely free) or Space (basic version is free), which can allow you to set limits on your access to certain apps between certain times.
+- Consider downloading smartphone apps like Space (basic version is free) or Stay Free (in-app purchases available), which can allow you to set limits on your access to certain apps between certain times.

 - Consider reading our articles on focus and motivation for tips on how to boost your get up and go, and keep your mind focussed on the task at hand.